Every small business owner wants to save money — and small business tax deductions are one way to do exactly that.

 3. Bonus Depreciation.

-If you buy new capital equipment, such as a new oven for your pizzeria, you get a depreciation tax break that lets you deduct 50 percent of your costs upon purchase.
-However, pay attention to an upcoming change: The bonus depreciation small business deduction drops to 40 percent in 2018, and it sunsets in 2019 — something to keep in mind as you plan for new equipment purchases in the next few years.
+If you buy new capital equipment, such as a new oven for your pizzeria, you get a depreciation tax break that lets you deduct 100 percent of your costs upon purchase.
+Under the Tax Cuts and Jobs Act, depreciation, only pertains to equipment purchased and in use between September 27, 2017 and January 1, 2023 — something to keep in mind as you plan for new equipment purchases in the next few years.

 It’s important to note that according to the IRS, the asset you purchase must meet the following three requirements:

-- It must be used in the business or held to produce income.
+- It must be used in the business or held to produce income during the year of purchase.

 - The useful life of the asset must be greater than one year.